Do’s and Don’ts of Travelling With Hearing Aids

 - Don’t turn off your hearing aids or their wireless features on a plane.
 The FAA exempts devices like hearing aids and pacemakers because they don’t emit signals that might interfere with aircraft controls.

-- Don’t forget your cleaning tools (cloth, brush, wax guards, etc.).
+- Don’t forget your cleaning tools (cloth, brush, wax guards, etc.) when travelling.

 - Don’t forget your accessories, like your remote microphone.
 Accessories will make your vacation more enjoyable.